ska-telescope/developer.skatelescope.org/src/reference/vault.rst

    * 1 error occurred:
       * permission denied

-The output will be the same as Vault CLI's output.
+The output will be the same as the Vault CLI's output.
 It can include any of the errors specified in the `documentation <https://developer.hashicorp.com/vault/api-docs#http-status-codes>`_, more notably:

 - **400**: Invalid request, missing or invalid data.
 - **403**: Forbidden, your authentication details are either incorrect, you don't have access to this secret.